quaffpotion/ggt/README.md

 - [ ] Carefully say why edge and vertex spaces are simply connected.
   - More than simply declaring that they are quadrant convex
   - [ ] Carefully relate cc of slices of core to those of the ambient tree product to hyperplanes keeping in mind the VHD property
-- [ ] Outline "Bieri Dimension Argument"
+- [x] Outline "Bieri Dimension Argument"
+- [ ] Pull in iterated splitting lemma from chalkboard
 - [ ] Define VHD complex
 - [ ] Details on parallel axes in a CAT(0) space
 - [ ] Details on f121 and f122